nikhila1612/credit-card-default/README.md

 - Alam, T. M., et al. (2020).
 An Investigation of Credit Card Default Prediction in the Imbalanced Datasets. *IEEE Access, 8*, 201173–201198.
 - Butaru, F., et al. (2016).
 Risk and risk management in the credit card industry. *Journal of Banking & Finance, 72*, 218–239.

-Full reference list available in `Predictive_modelling.ipynb` Section 5.
+The full reference list is in Section 5 of `Predictive_modelling.ipynb`.